alxcor/virtualmcp/README.md

 ```

+Versions:
+- v23.01.24: Added widget scalability.
+- v20.05.26: Correct some issues related to font size.
+- v20.05.23: MCP Settings (number of MCP modules and MCP addresses) are read from online system on connection.
+- v20.05.14: Simulate MCP483, MCP310; selection of 'Read-Only' or 'Control Keys' sau 'Control Keys and Override'.

-Project build on Qt5, using Snap7 (by Davide Nardella).
+*Project build on Qt5, using Snap7 (by Davide Nardella).*